null

 The top in Marble has been sanded to even out the surface and remove any signs of wear and tear and irregularities.
 Finally, the Marble was polished to restore its shine and brilliance.

-The restoration of this chest of drawers has been a long and patient process, which has enabled us to restore this beautiful Transitional chest of drawers to its full splendor and elegance.
+The restoration of this chest of drawers has been a long and patient process, enabling us to restore this beautiful Transitional chest of drawers to its full splendor and elegance.